Kkthnx/division2-heartbreaker-build-guide/README.md

 ### Core Attribute

-- Hybrid Red and 🔵Blue build (weapon damage & armor rolls)
+- Hybrid 🔴Red and 🔵Blue build (weapon damage & armor rolls)

 A Hybrid 🔴Red and 🔵Blue build refers to a build that combines offensive (red) and defensive (blue) attributes to create a versatile character.
 In this case, the focus is on maximizing weapon damage while maintaining a solid amount of armor.